Travelling with children Cycling

 - It's not recommended that you take a baby who can't support his or her own head on a bike – as until this time he or she won’t be able to wear a cycling helmet.
 Ideally, your baby should also be able to sit well and unaided.

-- Wearing a cycle helmet reduces the risk of head injury by 85% and the risk of brain injury by almost 90%.
+- Wearing a cycle helmet reduces the risk of head injury and brain injury.
 You and your child should always wear one when on a bike.
 Make sure your family are protected by choosing the safest Best Buy bike helmets.

 - Baby bike seats tend to be designed for use by babies from about six months of age.
 Whichever design you're interested in, check with the bike retailer that your bike is suitable for use with a child seat or trailer, as not all bike designs are appropriate.